heygideon/rpi-prescription/api/README.md

 pnpm install
 ```

-You'll need a Postgres database - if you don't have one already, [Neon](https://neon.tech/home) is free and works well.
+You'll need a Postgres database - this project uses [Neon](https://neon.tech/home), so you should sign up there.

-Next, find your connection string starting with `postgresql://` (for Neon, look for a _Connect_ button).
+Next, find your connection string starting with `postgresql://` (on Neon, look for a _Connect_ button on the home screen).
 Then, create a file called `.env` here and add:

 ```env
 # replace with your actual connection string